Skip to main content

 CapabilityWhat it gives you

-Dependency bootstrapInstall required packages automatically after scaffold
+Dependency installOptionally install required packages after scaffold

 Path flexibilityCreate by project name or explicit folder path